PERFECTLY IMPERFECT PERFECTIONIST

 The fact is, our eyes and a discipline of them, can make a massive difference in our ability to be positioned for success.
 Not to mention, objectification vilifies your view of the opposite sex and is very disrespectful.

-So, unless you’ve moved under a rock, you can’t help but to notice that we are living in a day where sex is used to promote and sell almost anything.
-With the physical and sexual exploitation of humanity in media, social media, and film, it becomes necessary for believers to become honest about the state of these times and strategic within them.
-FACT: I don’t care how long you’ve been in your relationship with God, no one is immune to falling victim to objectification and it's unchecked desires.
-This past weekend, I attended a men's conference and this topic was a rare inclusions within our discussions; furthermore, it was also a very important and in-depth moment of group share. .
+So, unless you have moved under a rock, you cannot help but notice that we live in a day where sex is used to promote and sell anything.
+With the physical and sexual exploitation in print, social media, and film, it becomes necessary for believers to become honest and strategic about purity.
+FACT: It does not matter how long you have been in your relationship with God; no one is immune to falling victim to objectification and its unchecked desires.
+This past weekend, I attended a men's conference, and this topic was a rare inclusion within our discussions.
+This inclusion led to some critical and in-depth moments of group share.

 Are you striving to remain committed to morality?
 Are you consistently failing?
-Have you been struggling with an illicit longing to compromise your sanctity?
-If you are, then you have to become aware of your vulnerability to the enemy and you must become connected, prayerful, and disciplined with your Savior.
-For anyone who’s in the midst of such a challenging time, I’ve comprised this list of 5 simple and serious resolves to aid you in your fight against the temptation of sexual immorality.
+Have you struggled with an illicit longing to compromise your morals and sanctity with an impure approach to another person’s body?
+If you are, you must consider your vulnerability to the enemy and become connected and disciplined within your prayer life.
+For anyone in such a challenging time, I have comprised this list of five simple resolves that will aid you in your fight against the temptation of sexual immorality.

-• Pray against and avoid objectification: Job was correct in his thinking when he made his covenant with his eyes (cf. Job 31:1).
-The fact is, our eyes and a discipline of them, can make a massive difference in our ability to be positioned for success.
-Not to mention, objectification vilifies your view of the opposite sex and is very disrespectful.
+• Pray against and avoid objectification: Job was correct in his thinking when he made his powerful eye covenant (cf. Job 31:1).
+Our eyes and discipline of them can make a massive difference in our ability for success.
+Be honest with God and pray regularly about your temptation and even your failing moments of objectification.

-• Know that self-control is a virtue of the Spirit and possible with God: I don’t care what anyone says, maintaining your virginity/celibacy is very possible for the child of God (cf. 1 Corinthians 7:36).
-As we were endowed by God with His Holy Spirit at baptism, we were also empowered with an attribute of the Spirit known as “temperance” or “self-control.”
-I will honestly admit that no one really controls what they desire (and only with God and time can they be changed for the better); however, we can (with Christ) control how we operate in spite of our lusts.
+• Know that self-control is possible with God: I do not care what anyone says, maintaining your virginity/celibacy is possible for the child of God (cf. 1 Corinthians 7:36).
+As God endowed us with His Holy Spirit at baptism, we became empowered with an attribute of the Spirit known as “temperance” or “self-control.”
+I will admit that no one controls what they desire (and only with God and time can one be changed for the better); however, we can (with Christ) be more intentional about our purity despite our lusts.

-• Sexual impurity damages the relationship that you have with your Savior: In 1 Corinthians 6, we learn that the sins committed amidst sexual immorality are among the most perverse against our Savior, because these are deliberate violators of our temple.
+• Sexual impurity damages your relationship with your Savior: In 1 Corinthians 6, we learn that the sins we commit sexually are among the most perverse against our Savior because these acts violate not only our bond with God but also our bodies.
 Remember that your connection with Christ is a covenant.
-Ensure to maintain your vows in the midst of your struggles.
+Therefore, ensure to maintain your vows during your struggles.

-• Don’t be fooled, pornography is a problem: Silently, secretly, and quietly pornography is killing a great portion of the people of God.
-It creates an unrealistic expectation for the marital experience, it fosters a greater level of objectification, it betrays the trust of your spouse or significant other, and it is addictive.
-Please ensure to visit this link if you or someone you know is currently battling a pornography addiction.
+• Fact: Pornography is a problem: Silently, secretly, and quietly pornography kills a sizable portion of the people of God.
+In addition, it creates an unrealistic expectation for the marital experience, fosters a greater level of objectification, betrays the trust of your spouse or significant other, and is addictive.
+Please visit this link if you or someone you know is battling pornography addiction.

-• Marriage is Honorable (cf. Hebrews 13:4): This is why you should only date to find a spouse.
-Dating isn’t for fun; that’s what theme parks are for.
-Dating is an opportunity for a man and a woman to get to know one another so that they might see if they are compatible for marriage.
-If you seek to date for this fashion, your ability to approach the notion of marriage instead of fornication, becomes more appropriate.
+• Marriage is Honorable (cf. Hebrews 13:4): Unpopular Opinion: Dating is not for fun.
+Sure, it can (and should) be fun; however, that is not the purpose of dating – that is the purpose of theme parks.
+Dating is an opportunity for a man and a woman to get to know one another to see if they are compatible for marriage.
+If you seek to date in this fashion, your ability to seek a single partner for marriage aids in the battle of purity and anti-objectification in a way that several conquests of fornication cannot.
 LET ME BE CLEAR: NO ONE SHOULD MARRY JUST FOR SEX.
-However, if you find yourself dating a marriage candidate at length and your passions for one another are growing, then marriage is not only acceptable, but it’s also encouraged.
+However, if you find yourself dating a marriage candidate at length and your passions for one another are growing, do not allow the fires of objectification to burn; find peace and know that marriage is acceptable and encouraged.

-So, what did you think?
+So, what do you think?
 Was this helpful?
 Which point registered with you the most?
-Let me know your thoughts in the comments's below.
+Let me know your thoughts in the comments below.
 Thinking of a friend who could use this post?
-Share it with them.
+Could you share it with them?
 Also, subscribe to the blog.

 Imperfectly,